masuidrive/esp-nimble-nordic-uart/components/nimble-nordic-uart/README.md

 ## License

-This project is licensed under the Apache License.
+This project is licensed under the Apache-2.0 License.
 Copyright 2021- Yuichiro Masui <masui@masuidrive.jp>